Self-Admitted GenAI Usage in Open-Source Software: Related Work

 The successful adoption of GenAI tools requires substantial organizational changes that address both technical and human factors.
-Sauvola et al.~\cite{sauvola2024ase} studied the challenge of developer skill adaptation to generative AI, identifying significant skill-gap challenges where developers lack necessary AI expertise.
-Their findings underline the need for strategic investment in education and training programs to develop new competencies in prompt engineering, AI output validation, and human-AI collaboration techniques.
+Sauvola et al.~\cite{sauvola2024ase} analyzed the potential of GenAI for future software development and identified skill-gap challenges where developers lack necessary AI expertise, highlighting the need for investment in training programs to develop competencies in prompt engineering, AI output validation, and human-AI collaboration.
 These organizational challenges have also led researchers to investigate GenAI adoption patterns.
 Russo et al.~\cite{russo2024tosem} developed the Human-AI Collaboration and Adaptation Framework, a theoretical model designed to understand and predict GenAI tool adoption in software engineering.
 They found that compatibility factors---particularly, how well AI tools integrate within existing development workflows---serve as the primary driver of organizational adoption decisions.
-This finding challenges conventional technology acceptance theories~\cite{marangunic2015tam}, as traditional factors, such as perceived usefulness, social influence, and personal innovativeness, proved less influential than expected in determining GenAI adoption patterns.
+This finding challenges conventional technology acceptance theories~\cite{marangunic2015tam}, as traditional factors, such as perceived usefulness, social influence, and personal innovativeness, proved less influential than expected.

 The integration of GenAI tools into complex software development workflows and ecosystems also involves legal considerations.
 Wintersgill et al.~\cite{DBLP:journals/pacmse/WintersgillSHCP24} examined OSS license compliance from the perspectives of legal practitioners, identifying challenges in managing compliance for traditional software components.
 As AI-generated code becomes more and more prevalent in open-source projects, OSS compliance frameworks may need to be adapted to address questions of attribution, licensing obligations, and intellectual property considerations for AI-generated content.